bindhyeswari/Node-and-Mongo/README.md

  - [Request](https://www.npmjs.com/package/request)

 #Tasks:
- - Finish the tasks above
+ - Finish the tasks above (written for Tue 24 Nov 2015)
  - Practice mongo code
  - Prepare for AngularJS test tomorrow from the following links (the rest will be from the information provided in the class)
     - Functions [Reference](https://docs.angularjs.org/api/ng/function)